 I wrote a really good review for me … I mean, I wrote the review so that I would enjoy reading it.
 I don’t know if anyone else would find the review useful, but I thought I was quite clever.
 I liked my pictures too.
 I photographed the bands and the audience, and while some of the pictures were decent, I never posted my single most amazing concert photo.
 Perhaps I will share it with the lead singer some day.

-A couple years ago, I was developing a project about artists who donate time and money to charitable causes.
-Some famous people probably contribute because their publicity agents direct them to do so, but many stars contribute because they care.… Read the rest
+A couple years ago, I was developing a project about artists who donate time and money to charitable causes. … Read the rest

 In downtown Modesto last November, I photographed country musician Craig Morgan.
 I found a hundred reasons for waiting to publish the pictures, and really, I am not trying to hide my motivations.
 I think that they will be clear by the end of this song.